-This is the coveted “White” Frankincense Neglecta resin of Northern Kenya.
-The Boswellia neglecta trees yield much smaller quantities of this pure resin than the regular “Black” Neglecta and it is preferred by the local tribespeople.
+In Northern Kenya, The Boswellia neglecta trees yield much smaller quantities of this pure resin than the regular "Black" Neglecta, and the local tribespeople prefer it.
 It is mainly used for chewing gum, medicine and incense.

-As I have mentioned in the past, many of the East African Myrrh and Frankincense trees produce more than one type of resin.
+As I have mentioned, many of the East African Myrrh and Frankincense trees produce more than one type of resin.
 Sometimes even three different coloured exudates!

 This resin is sustainably harvested and fairly traded and is quite different from the Neglecta Thurimel that hails from Somalia.